Skip to main content

 Did you have chickenpox as a kid?
 If so, side pain might be the first sign of a shingles infection.
 Despite the common myth, shingles affects people of all ages, causing intense pain on one side of the body and a blistering rash.

-Early detection can help reduce your pain and the length of the infection — let your primary care provider know as soon as you suspect shingles, even if a rash hasn’t formed yet.
+Early detection can reduce your pain and the length of the infection — so let your primary care provider know as soon as you suspect shingles, even if a rash hasn’t formed yet.

 Pinpointing the cause of your discomfort starts with paying attention to your body.
 Whether it’s something as simple as gas or more serious like appendicitis, sharing what you’ve noticed with your doctor can help them come up with the best treatment plan for you.